learn-co-curriculum/react-hooks-components-basics-lab/README.md

-Once we properly render the other three components: `CatComponent`, `EinsteinQuoteComponent`, and `MouseComponent` in `App`, we will have the flag of the [Bundesrepublik Deutschland][deutschland].
-The birthplace of the first fully automatic, programmable, digital computer!
+Once we properly render the other three components: `CatComponent`, `EinsteinQuoteComponent`, and `MouseComponent` in `App`, we will have the flag of the [Federal Republic of Germany][deutschland], the birthplace of [the first fully automatic, programmable, digital computer][computer]!

 ## Deliverables